-The M.A. in Practical Theology, available at the Virginia Beach campus, online via the Worldwide Campus, and at the Washington, D.C.
-Graduate Center, is a 60-credit-hour professional degree for those who have been called to specialized ministry settings.
+The M.A. in Practical Theology, available at the Virginia Beach campus, and online via the Worldwide Campus is a 60-credit-hour professional degree for those who have been called to specialized ministry settings.
 The heart of this program is the biblical understanding that theology is intensely practical in its application.
 Further, this program underscores the importance of balanced biblical reasoning, which precedes and inspires works of effective ministry.
-Spiritual formation, coursework, research, internship and practicums are directed toward the development of practical solutions to ministry challenges.
+Spiritual formation, coursework, research, internship and practica are directed toward the development of practical solutions to ministry challenges.

 This degree is intended to provide biblical studies and ministry foundations for pastors, staff ministers, missionaries, military personnel and other professionals pursuing further graduate work.
-It is an excellent preparation for anyone aspiring to leadership-service positions within the church, the church staff or within nonprofit organizations, e.g., Christian education director, minister to youth, staff pastoral counselor.
+It is an excellent preparation for anyone aspiring to leadershipservice positions within the church, the church staff or within nonprofit organizations, e.g., Christian education director, minister to youth, staff pastoral counselor.
 Also, the program is ideal for ordination preparation for some churches and denominations.